How Neil Young Mourned Kurt Cobain on ‘Sleeps With Angels’

-Newly crowned as the Godfather of Grunge, Neil Young returned to the studio on November of 1993 with his primordial garage-rock brethren Crazy Horse for what promised to be another amp-melting catharsis.
-But the news of Nirvana star Kurt Cobain‘s suicide seemed to change all that.
+Newly crowned as the Godfather of Grunge, Neil Young returned to the studio in November 1993 with his primordial garage-rock brethren Crazy Horse for what promised to be another amp-melting catharsis.
+But the news of Nirvana frontman Kurt Cobain‘s suicide seemed to change all that.

-Of course, 20 years later, Young is still vital, is still with Crazy Horse (with whom he issued two albums a couple of years ago), is still ripping and roaring like someone a third of his age.
+Of course, more then two decades later, Neil Young is still vital, is still collaborating on occasion with Crazy Horse (in fact, he issued two albums with them in 2012), is still ripping and roaring like someone a third of his age.
 Meanwhile, the early ’90s scene, torn asunder by Cobain’s departure, can seem like nothing more than a curio.
 “The grunge era provided a welcome return to the garage-band sound of the ’60s, a stripped-down vitality that made superstars of such talents as Nirvana, Soundgarden and Pearl Jam,” wrote Warren Pederson of Blast.
 “Unfortunately, Nirvana’s Kurt Cobain committed suicide in 1994, Soundgarden broke up in 1999 (they have since reunited), and Pearl Jam seems a weak choice to carry the torch.
 It should come as no surprise that the Godfather of Grunge, Neil Young, is outlasting any of his successors.”

 In time, even that catchy little descriptor – one Young never wanted, anyway – faded from the public consciousness, though not before a French journalist had to temerity to ask how he liked being called the Godfather of Grunge.
 “I prefer to be called Don Grungio,” an agitated Young shot back.

-Through it all, however, Young has held on to a lasting appreciation for what Cobain contributed, even as Nirvana joined Young in the Rock and Roll Hall of Fame earlier this year.
+Through it all, however, Neil Young has held on to a lasting appreciation for what Kurt Cobain contributed, even as Nirvana joined Young in the Rock and Roll Hall of Fame in 2014.
 “He really, really inspired me,” Young told Mojo.
 “He was so great, wonderful, one of the best – but more than that.
 Kurt was one of the absolute best of all time for me.”

 “I don’t know how this happened, or why it happened, but it happened,” Young mused back then, talking about his career uptick.
 “How can you find yourself if you don’t lose yourself?
 How can you be renewed if – if you don’t get old?
 You can’t.
 You have to do that.
 There have to be peaks and valleys, or it’s boring.
 If I’ve done that, I guess it’s because I believe in that part of life, and I believe that’s the way things are.
 Even if it means temporarily sacrificing success, I don’t really give a s—.”